Want To Learn How To Be Good At Pickleball?

 The Strategic Pillar is “seeing” the game.
 You understand how the game is played and know what’s going on out on the courts.
 Should you hit the ball to the left or right?
 Long or short?
 Should you move to the left or right?
 Whose ball is that?

-We do a lot of that inside WeArePickleball – our game breakdowns are a thing we are known for.
-It is something that you can watch and learn from no matter where you are in the country and can really help you “see” the game.
+We do a lot of that inside the WeArePickleball Academy– our game breakdowns are what we are known for.
+It is something you can watch and learn from no matter where you are in the country and can help you “see” the game.

 CJ: As Tony mentioned, critical game study can be so helpful.

 Along the same lines is online learning.
 It is something that players sometimes resist because they think that you must be on the court to learn.
 Nothing could be further from the truth.
 We have helped hundreds of players through online training.
-It has been awesome to see how much improvement our members have made with the online learning tools we make available to them.
+Seeing how much improvement our members have made with the online learning tools we make available to them has been awesome.

 Tony: I wanted to provide a brief word of caution.
-As CJ noted above, the number two most used source of improvement information on our survey was information provided by other players at the local courts.
+As CJ noted above, the second most used source of information by players who responded to our survey was information provided by other players at the local courts.

-Unless that player is a top coach in your area, it’s probably best to be careful with the advice given to you by your fellow players.
+Unless the player providing you advice is a top coach in your area, it’s probably best to be careful with the advice given to you by your fellow players.
 CJ and I both started our YouTube channels in response to all the free (and bad) advice we were getting at the local courts.

 Coaching is more than doling out a tip here and there.
 A good coach understands the fundamentals of teaching and how people learn.
 They know it’s not just about the how.
 When a person has a greater understanding of the why, that’s when breakthroughs happen.